Battle of Yenişehir (1513)

-The Battle of Yenişehir, which took place between Yavuz Sultan Selim and Şehzade Ahmed (son of Bayezid II) in 1513, ended with the victory of Selim I and also ended the fight for the throne.
+The Battle of Yenişehir took place between Yavuz Sultan Selim and his brother, Şehzade Ahmed, in 1513.
+It was the last conflict of the Ottoman Civil War (1509–1513), as Selim's victory secured his legitimacy as Sultan of the Ottoman Empire.

 Background

-Bayezid II abdicated, and his son Selim was enthroned in Istanbul on April 24, 1512.
-Yavuz's elder brother, Şehzade Ahmed, did not accept this and declared his reign in Konya and established a government there.
+Sultan Bayezid II abdicated, and his son Selim was enthroned in Istanbul on April 24, 1512.
+Yavuz's elder brother, Şehzade Ahmed, did not accept this and declared his reign in Konya, establishing a government there.
 Sehzade Suleyman was appointed as the Istanbul guard.
 Sultan Selim entered Bursa with his forces and his nephew, Şehzade Alaaddin, who was the governor of the city, fled.
-Yavuz, who spent the winter here, wrote fake letters to his elder brother Şehzade Korkut, who was the governor of Manisa, in the mouth of his Pashas, inviting him to rebellion. Şehzade Korkut, who answered in the affirmative, was executed and Yavuz had no rivals other than his elder brother.
+Yavuz, who spent the winter here, wrote fake letters to his elder brother Şehzade Korkut, who was the governor of Manisa, in the mouth of his Pashas, inviting him to rebellion. Şehzade Korkut, who answered in the affirmative, was executed, and Yavuz had no rivals other than his elder brother.

 Ahmed Sultan, who was in Afyon, first withdrew to Ankara and then to Malatya after Malkoçoğlu Turali Bey attacked him and sent his two sons to Ismail I to ask for help.
 Yavuz; This time, he wrote fake letters to his brother in the mouth of their Pasha, writing that in case of a war they would change sides and arrest Yavuz.
-Believing these words, Ahmed Sultan marched against his brother from Amasya, which he had already occupied, with a force of about 30,000.
+Believing these words, Ahmed Sultan marched against his brother from Amasya, which he had already occupied, with a force of about 5,000.